 A committee was formed from representatives of WMC Resources, the SA Department for Environment & Heritage and the University of Adelaide.
 Community members formed a group called Friends of Arid Recovery, completing a four-way partnership.

 We began with construction of a 14km² fenced reserve and eradication of rabbits, cats and foxes within this area.
-The reserve is now 123km2, with four native species successfully re-introduced.
+The reserve is now 123km2, with five native species successfully re-introduced.